zjspj/Yeast_genome_assembly_CS199/README_RENHAO.md

 All assembly works were completed in [final_project_1.yml](final_project_1.yml)

-***Note: You need to have your own access to smrtanalysis v2.3.0p5 as it contains Pbalign and Quiver.
-The specific version of the tools are not available on Anaconda***
+***Note: You need to have your own access to smrtanalysis v2.3.0p5 as it contains programs required by Pbalign and Quiver.
+The specific version of the tools are not available in Anaconda nor Bioconda.***

 All the alignment graphs were generated in [final_project_2.yml](final_project_2.yml)